 The Sunshine Coast’s backpacker inns are a much more suitable option for the nomadically-minded and serve as an awesome meeting place for other address-less punks.
 Most of the Sunshine Coast’s best hostels are in Noosa, the biggest traveller-draw in the area.
 There are a couple of other options around the coastal area too, but you’re limited in choices if you’re looking for backpacker accommodation in the Sunshine Coast’s hinterland.

 That, by no means, means you’re limited to the coast!
 The Sunshine Coast’s AirBnB accommodations are mega-sweet with heaps of options to choose from around the region.
 They’re mega-pretty too; peaceful and further away from the Sunshine Coast’s busy tourist spots.

 Lastly, if dirt-cheap is your game, then your most budget option is to just to tent it.
 Camping in the Sunshine Coast is a totally viable option though, admittedly, a bit shit if you’re there in the hot, humid summer rains.
 But, there’s no cheaper accommodation in the Sunshine Coast than just pitching a tent somewhere (hidden) on the beach.
-If dirtbag camping is your style, you’ll want to invest in a solid tent and a backpacker stove is a rad idea too.

 Maybe you’re not interested in camping in the Sunshine Coast though.
 That’s fair, beds and showers are a hard thing to walk away from.
 In that case, you’ll probably be checking out the hostels.
 Lucky for you, I picked some of the best places to stay from the Sunshine’s Coast’s hostels for backpackers.